 A light laugh spilled from Anina’s lips.
 The sound of it pierced through her shock and returned her to the present.
 She waved away the remaining cloud of dust in front of her face and rushed to the hills.
 Anina climbed up the earthen tower where the three mages were fighting, seeking purchase with her hands and feet on the uneven surface.

-She crested the top just in time to block a swing meant for Sano with her dowel.
+She crested the top just in time to block Angtara's swing, meant for Sano, with her stick.
 In the process, Anina saw an opening in the princess’s stance.
 She whacked Angtara on the rib, sending the princess doubling over in pain.

 Sano stared back at Anina with wide eyes and a gaped mouth, which was probably the same expression she’d worn when she had first noticed him from the field.
 All of the things she had wanted to say to him vanished from her mind.
 She blinked once, then twice, and all she could utter was, “Are those my staffs?”